 Main Thematic Areas

-This area is primarily about information controls at a national level — e.g., Internet censorship and surveillance.
-Citizen Lab work includes developing new tools and methods for network measurement, analyzing Internet filtering systems, and correlating network interference with political events (e.g., elections, protests, conflicts, etc).
+This area is primarily about information controls at a national level — e.g., Internet censorship and surveillance, social media regulation, influence operations, disinformation regulation, telecommunications regulation, and so on.
+The Citizen Lab’s work includes developing new tools and methods for network measurement, analyzing Internet filtering systems, and correlating network interference with political events (e.g., elections, protests, conflicts, etc).
 We were part of the OpenNet Initiative for over ten years, and as part of that research undertook comparative analyses of information controls in more than 70 countries.
 A byproduct of this research is the use of network measurement and scanning techniques to fingerprint the vendors of commercial surveillance, content filtering, deep-packet inspection, and other products and services.
 We also evaluate laws, policies, and norms related to the topics outlined above, on national and comparative bases.
 Students who are interested in understanding practices, norms, laws, and technologies around information controls at a national level would find a lot to build upon in this area.
 Citizen Lab works with a network of researchers in the global South, which means that we have good partnerships with groups in those regions and good insight into the situations in the developing world.
-I am very interested in students working in comparative developing politics who are interested in better understanding practices and policies around cyber security in the global South, in failed and fragile states, and among authoritarian regimes or countries transitioning in and out of democracy.
+I am very interested in students working on topics related to the majority world who are interested in better understanding practices and policies around cyber security in the global South, in failed and fragile states, and among authoritarian regimes or countries transitioning in and out of democracy.

 Examples: